 Talent show scouts won’t give you a second look at you sound-like or sing in the style of an already-established pop figurehead.

 We’ve all been to a Karaoke night at some point in our lives.
 Right?
 Karaoke hailed from Japan, the idea being that anyone could get up and sing to a pre-recorded music track that embedded the lyrics, meaning the singer would sing along to the pre-produced karaoke tracks, reading the words on a TV screen to accompany the vocal output.

 For the better part, it inspires people to get on their feet and sing to an assembled crowd,-mostly in public houses, who wouldn’t usually have the confidence to do so, aside from singing in the toilet.

 On the one hand, however, it’s fair to say that Karaoke is a decent source of musical recreation; the downside is that Karaoke events have often been responsible for producing a multitude of “would-be pop stars” that in fact have no greater chance of being the pop idol they imitate as I took the Pope out to a Rave party.
 That’s my point.
 Karaoke is perfect for the vocal technique,-but that’s it.
 Again, MUST be yourself!

-Keep concentrated, work hard to build a distinctive style to demonstrate your vocal ability.
-I know I'm saying this, but don't try to imitate the original song artist you're hoping to perform at your audition.
-If you do, all the advice I've given so far would waste time.
+Work hard to build a distinctive style to demonstrate your vocal ability.
+I know I’m saying this, but don’t try to imitate the original song artist you’re hoping to perform at your audition.
+If you do, all the advice I’ve given so far will waste time.